-In accordance with the Fund's policy, the Investment Manager monitors the Fund's credit position on an ongoing basis.
+In accordance with the Investment Management Agreement, the Investment Manager monitors the Fund's credit position on an ongoing basis.

 Concentrations of credit risk are minimised primarily by:

 - ensuring counterparties, together with the respective credit limits, are approved; and - ensuring that transactions are undertaken with a large number of counterparties.